Drinking In Art

-The vessels we choose to drink our favourite brews from are often an integral part of tea and coffee culture.
+The vessels we choose to drink our favorite brews from are often an integral part of tea and coffee culture.
 Artist Jane Lee McCracken has designed six exquisite finest English bone china mugs as ‘little pieces of art’ in functional form.
 A recent addition to her fine English china collection In Homage to the Last Great Carnivores of Eurasia’, Jane’s mug designs feature her intricate layered Biro drawings.
 Woven with symbolic imagery, this series focuses upon threatened and endangered species.

 Each design was created by utilising the maximum surface area available and includes ‘a little surprise’ image inside each mug.